 What can you do if your treatments for migraine pain don’t seem to work?
 Your doctor can suggest other treatments that may be more effective for you.
 For many people, combining medication and natural remedies is an effective way to manage migraine pain.

 Why do migraine treatments fail?

-Here are some reasons why your migraine treatment may seem ineffective:
+Here are some reasons why your migraine treatment may seem to not work:

 - Incomplete diagnosis.
 There are different types of migraine.
 They each respond to different treatments.
 You may need to see a headache specialist who can correctly diagnose the type you have and prescribe the correct treatment for it.

 - Incorrect diagnosis.
 Your headaches may not be migraines, but another type of headache or pain condition.

 - Other conditions.
 You may have another, undiagnosed health condition that needs to be treated before you can effectively treat your migraine.